-Philippine Journalist Maria Ressa Found Guilty Of Violating Cyberlibel Law
+Philippine Journalist Maria Ressa Found Guilty Of Violating Cyber Libel Law

-Maria Ressa, the former CNN journalist who co-founded the Philippines' Rappler news site, has been convicted of cyberlibel, a controversial charge that she has denied, maintaining that it's a politically motivated effort to silence independent journalism in the country.
+Maria Ressa, the former CNN journalist who co-founded the Philippines' Rappler news site, has been convicted of cyber libel, a controversial charge that she has denied, maintaining that it's a politically motivated effort to silence independent journalism in the country.

-Ressa, 56, was found guilty along with former Rappler reporter Reynaldo Santos Jr., in connection with a 2012 story by Santos on links between then Philippine Chief Justice Renato Corona and wealthy businessmen.
+Ressa, 56, was found guilty along with former Rappler reporter Reynaldo Santos Jr. in connection with a 2012 story by Santos on links between then Philippine Chief Justice Renato Corona and wealthy businessmen.
 Corona was impeached and removed from office around the time the story was first published.
 He died in 2016.

 This conviction may not be the last.— Rappler (@rapplerdotcom) June 15, 2020